 Strength outside gym: stronger today.

-Overall muscles in body: more today but distributed everywhere.
+Overall muscles in body: more today but distributed everywhere while being super loose.

 Then I had “gym muscles”.
 Today I have “gym muscles + surfing muscles + swimming muscles + hiking muscles + whatever sport I do next muscles.”